PlanTL-GOB-ES/NegEx-MES/README.md

 	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" TAB Negated TAB negPhrases

-This example indicates that the term 'cáncer' appears negated in this sentence and that the negation phrase ('no') is in the 'negPhrases' config file.
+This example indicates that the term 'cáncer' appears negated in this sentence and that the negation adverb *no* is in the 'negPhrases' config file.

 The modification field can take only two values: Negated and Affirmed.
 When the modification field is Affirmed, the value of type_modification is always NONE.
-When the modification field is Negated, the type_modification field can take the following four values, ordered from highest to lowest degree of modification,  which allow to detect not only negation, but also uncertainty.
+When the modification field is Negated, the type_modification field can take the following four values, ordered from highest to lowest degree of negation, which allow to detect not only negation, but also uncertainty.

 * `Neg-phrases`: for words --adverbs (no), negative predicates (e.g. *declina* (declines), *ausencia de* (absemce of), *rechazado* (rejected)) and prepositions (*sin* (without)-- that deny the term in question and are